-A student must complete his or her Master's Degree within six years from the date of his/her first enrollment in the program.
+A student must complete their master's Degree within six years from the date of his/her first enrollment in the program.

-Comprehensive Exam
+Final Comprehensive Exam

-All graduate students must complete the Comprehensive Examination (COMPS).
+All Graduate Students must complete the Comprehensive Examination (COMPS).

-- 1. Request for registration for COMPS is sent from the School of Education to all eligible Graduate Students.
-The Graduate Student must register for COMPS with an email confirmation that they intend to take the exam. - 2.
+- 1. Graduate Students must register for the 0-credit hour course, ED 591: Graduate Comprehensive Exam, during their last semester in the program.
+Graduate Students will receive information about and take COMPS in the ED 591 Canvas shell. - 2.
 Graduate Students are strongly encouraged to keep detailed records from all of the graduate courses, research, and other scholarly work to adequately prepare for COMPS. - 3.
-Graduate Students are strongly encouraged to participate in the Graduate Comprehensive Exam Workshop offered during the final semester of their program.
+Graduate Students are strongly encouraged to participate in the Final Graduate Comprehensive Exam Workshop offered during the final semester of their program.